fallen-icarus/cardano-swaps/README.md

 | 5 | 1.147533 ADA |

 ### Swapping Assets
-For swapping assets, I was successfully able to chain together 4 swap utxos before the redundant executions causes the transaction to exceed the memory limit.
+For swapping assets, I was successfully able to chain together 4 swap utxos before the redundant executions caused the transaction to exceed the memory limit.

 | Number of Swaps Chained | Tx Fee |
 |--|--|